apache/airflow-client-python/airflow_client/docs/DAGRunApi.md

     start_date_lte = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Returns objects less or equal the specified date.
 This can be combined with start_date_gte parameter to receive only the selected period.  (optional) end_date_gte = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Returns objects greater or equal the specified date.
 This can be combined with start_date_lte parameter to receive only the selected period.  (optional) end_date_lte = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Returns objects less than or equal to the specified date.
-This can be combined with start_date_gte parameter to receive only the selected period.  (optional) state = [
+This can be combined with start_date_gte parameter to receive only the selected period.  (optional) updated_at_gte = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Returns objects greater or equal the specified date.
+This can be combined with updated_at_lte parameter to receive only the selected period.  *New in version 2.6.0*  (optional) updated_at_lte = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Returns objects less or equal the specified date.
+This can be combined with updated_at_gte parameter to receive only the selected period.  *New in version 2.6.0*  (optional) state = [
         "state_example",
     ] # [str] | The value can be repeated to retrieve multiple matching values (OR condition). (optional)